G-Diasha/G-Diasha/README.md

 Alongside ML and AI, I’m currently strengthening my skills in **Docker** and **AWS**, with a focus on building scalable and production-ready systems.

-I’m actively looking for **graduate-level roles** where I can contribute, learn, and grow — and I’m also very open to pursuing a **PhD** in Robotics, AI, or Machine Learning.
+I’m actively looking for **graduate-level roles** where I can contribute, learn, and grow — and I’m also very open to pursuing a **PhD** in AI, or Machine Learning.

 ---